minddust/jquery-pjaxr/README.md

 There is already an awesome plugin called [jquery-pjax](https://github.com/defunkt/jquery-pjax) on which this project is based.
 For not breaking existing frontends but to support the same port to the server this library is named **pjaxr** and accepts the same header **X-PJAX**.

+## Note 2

+There is lib is still beta.
+There are no test cases yet.
+Everything works as expected but for production usage - please wait until v1.1.0.

 ## Installation

 * Download the latest release: [v1.0.0](https://github.com/minddust/jquery-pjaxr/archive/v1.0.0.zip)